 Instructions

 - Optional: If you have circle shapes and want to make them into suns, cut small triangles from the melon.
 Break toothpicks in half and stick one end into each triangle.
-Fix them all round the watermelon shape into a sunburst (see feature photo)Be aware that this can make the entire design heavy and it's best to leave these sun designs laying flat on a table, or bowl, instead of standing them upright in a containerNOT TO BE CONSUMED BY SMALL CHILDREN UNLESS SUPERVISED.
-THE TOOTHPICKS ARE A CHOKING HAZZARD!
+Fix them all round the watermelon shape into a sunburst (see feature photo).
+Note - sun designs are heavy, so lay them flat rather than standing upright.

 Please keep in mind that the nutritional information provided below is calculated by a third party and we cannot guarantee the accuracy.
 We try our best to give you the most accurate information, but we do not take responsibility for errors that may be present.
 Also, the nutritional value of the recipe may change depending on the exact brands and products used.
 We recommend that you consult with a qualified healthcare professional or registered dietitian for personalised advice on your dietary needs.